14 Pieces of Pro Advice on Where to Invest & Where To Save In The Living Room

 Decorating a living room can cost a small fortune — but it doesn't have to.

-While it would be nice to go out and buy all top of the line items, for most people that just isn't realistic.
+While it would be nice to go out and buy all high-end pieces, for most people that isn't realistic.

 (And it's not necessarily the best way to create a great space.)